Limerin555/Quicksizer/README.md

 Quicksizer is not an executable yet, you will the terminal to launch the Python script.

 # Prerequisites
 Currently, the resizing only works for JPEG formated images.
-Make sure JPEG files are larger 4R size, which is equivalent to 1800px X 1200px.
+Make sure JPEG files are larger than 4R size, which is equivalent to 1800px X 1200px.
 To get the best result, images must be in 4:3 ratio.

 # Built With